Online Bin Packing with Predictions: Experimental Evaluation

-In the experiments on \hybrid for a fixed distribution that we presented in the main paper, we showed the performance of the algorithm on a typical sequence.
-More precisely, as explained in Section 6.5, we considered a single sequence, as opposed to averaging the cost of the algorithm over multiple input sequences, because each input sequence is associated with its own prediction error, for any given size of the prefix (and averaging over both the cost and the error may produce misleading results).
-We argued that this should not be an issue, because the input sequence is of considerable size ($n=10^6$), and the distribution is fixed.
+In the experiments that we discussed in Section~\ref{subsec:discussion}, we reported the performance of the algorithm on a typical sequence.
+More precisely, we considered a single randomly generated sequence, as opposed to averaging the cost of the algorithm over multiple input sequences, because each input sequence is associated with its own prediction error, for any given size of the prefix (and averaging naively over both the cost and the error, simultaneously, may produce misleading results).
+We argued that this should not be an issue, because the input sequence is of considerable size ($n=10^6$).

-In this section we present further experimental results based on averaging over both the cost and the error which give further justification for this choice.
-Our setting here is as follows: Given a fixed distribution (either Weibull with $sh=3$, or a file from the GI Benchmark), we generate 20 random sequences.
+In this section, we present further experimental results based on averaging over both the cost and the error which give further justification for this choice.
+Our setting here is as follows: Given a fixed distribution (either Weibull with $sh=3$, or a file from the GI Benchmark), we generate 20 random sequences of length $10^6$.
 For each sequence, we compute \firstfit, \bestfit, and the $L2$ lower bound.
 The average costs of these algorithms, over the 20 sequences, serve as the benchmark costs for comparison.

-For \hybrid, and every $\lambda \in [0.25, 0.5, 0.75,1]$, we generate predictions for $100$ values of the prefix size $b$ (where $b$ is of the form $b = 100 \cdot 1.05^i$, with $i \in[25,125]$, as in the main paper).
+For \hybrid, and every $\lambda \in [0.25, 0.5, 0.75,1]$, we generate predictions for $100$ values of the prefix size $b$ (where recall that $b$ is of the form $b = 100 \cdot 1.05^i$, with $i \in[25,125]$).
 Consider a sequence $\sigma$.
 For each of the above predictions for $\sigma$, we compute the prediction error as well as the cost of \hybrid on $\sigma$ with the corresponding prediction and store a pair of the form ({\sc error}, {\sc cost}), where {\sc error} is the error with a two-digit decimal precision, and the cost is the cost of the algorithm.
 For example, if {\sc error} = 0.2341 and {\sc cost} = 143000, we store the pair (0.23, 143000).
 This means that for a fixed sequence, we store up to 100 such pairs (assuming $\eta < 1$).
 Last, we evaluate the average of pairs with the same rounded error over the 20 sequences.
 For example, if for $\sigma_1$ we have obtained the pair (0.23,100000), for $\sigma_2$ the pair (0.23, 150000), and for $\sigma_3$ the pair (0.23, 350000), then we take the average as the pair (0.23, 200000).